Kwantigon/DataSpecificationNavigator/README.md

 cd DataSpecificationNavigator
 ```

-2. **Change default Ollama configuration**
+2. **Change the default Ollama configuration**

 By default, the backend will try to connect to the LLM served by Ollama with the following values:
 - Uri: http://host.docker.internal:11434
 - Model: deepseek-r1:70b

-This default settings assumes that the LLM is available on the host machine at port 11434.
+This default setting assumes that the LLM is available on the host machine at port 11434.
 If the LLM is running on a different address you must do the following:

 ```bash
 cd /backend